dcl-2017-04/curriculum/docs/README.md

 1. [manip-basics](manip-basics.md)
 1. [rmarkdown-basics](rmarkdown-basics.md)

-### Challenges

-1.  diamonds-1
-1.  diamonds-2
-1. TODO. practice whole process including sync to github

 ## Exploratory data analysis

 Good data analysis involves fluid transitions between transformation and visualisation.
-This week you'll first learn about the overall philosophy of EDA (exploratory data analysis), and then dive into the details of data summaries and transformations.
+This week you'll first learn about the overall philosophy of exploratory data analysis (EDA), and dive into the details of visual summaries and transformations.

 ### Units